 Over the past several months I carefully attended the various MEL (Monitoring, Evaluation, & Learning) webinars with much concern.
 While, as I understand it, monitoring and evaluation (M&E) is designed to be an independent effort primarily to protect the underwriting taxpayers and make certain their taxes are wisely spent and not squandered on ineffective projects, which the beneficiaries largely avoid.
-This would also provide guidance for future projects to evolve to better serve the beneficiaries and as such M&E also has to represent the Beneficiaries as well as the taxpayers.
-However as presented in the MEL webinars, the effort appears to have reneged on its obligation to the underwriting taxpayers and beneficiaries to be more committed to data embellishment and assist with publicizing programs even if, by most standards, they are failures and largely avoided by a substantial majority of intended beneficiaries.
+This would also provide guidance for future projects to evolve to better serve the beneficiaries.
+As such M&E also has to represent the Beneficiaries in assuring the projects are meeting their needs.
+However as presented in the MEL webinars, the effort appears to have reneged on its responsibility to the represent the underwriting taxpayers and beneficiaries to be more committed to data embellishment and assist with publicizing programs even if, by most standards, they are failures and largely avoided by a substantial majority of intended beneficiaries.
 The result being all development projects, particularly for poverty alleviation for smallholder farmers, appear to be highly successful, when more objective evaluations would show minimal, almost trivial, sustainable impact, with a high probability of forcing the intended smallholder beneficiaries deeper into poverty.
 This appears as a logical continuation of the Appeasement Reporting aimed at satisfying the donors at the expense of the beneficiaries, who see a lot of publicity for little benefit.

 The whole process is basically the proverbial “bean counting” that reminds me of my advanced calculus proofs some 50 years ago, but without the confining limits.
 The idea is to sum an infinite (∞) number of small values to get an impressive but, without confining limits, ultimately meaningless numbers.
 This really only represents a massive investment of tax dollars and is easily done because there are a very large number of individual projects each working with multiple communities which with even minimal beneficiaries’ participation will sum to an impressive number, perhaps in the 100 of thousands.
 However, as a percentage to potential participants this could be a trivial representation, perhaps < 10% (Box 1) and well below the > 50% interested taxpayers assume are participating (Box 2).
-Thus, for every 100 thousand reported participants there could easily be a million potential participants wisely avoiding the project.
+Thus, for every 100 thousand reported beneficiaries there could easily be a million potential beneficiaries wisely avoiding the projects.
 This limited participation is not enough to have any serious impact on the participating communities’ poverty.
-It also must be noted while the counting is on individuals, the projects are community based and the overall objective must be community wide acceptance, and not just individual.
+It also must be noted while the counting is on individuals, the projects are by the communities served for which the overall objective must be community wide acceptance, and not just isolated individuals.

 It only takes a few reflections on what criteria should be included and how it should be expressed to realize that the MEL may provide some level of monitoring, but no real evaluation, and certainly no learning other than how to embellish data to deceive the underwriting taxpayers along with their elected representatives who must approve future funding.
 Ultimately, the MEL effort has no means of guiding future projects to more effectively assist the intended beneficiaries meet the project objectives.
 Instead the process is inclined to more deeply entrench the current “innovations” even if a substantial majority of beneficiaries are avoiding them or providing minimal participation while diverting most of their business to the competing service providers, when possible.
 The result is continued squandering of taxes on ineffective projects largely and wisely avoided by a substantial majority of prospective beneficiaries.
 In addition, this propaganda-based MEL can frustrate new advisors as the proclaimed success of previous projects leads to the expectation that once the “wonderful” new project starts the beneficiaries would be queued up outside the office door and well around the corner to join, only to end up having to persuade individual beneficiaries to participate, and once joined only to have them side-sell the bulk of their business.